NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

  > Main Variable  = [atmos_average.temp]-[atmos_average.temp{lev=10}] (temp. difference between the default (near surface) and the 10 Pa level
 ```
 ***
-## Commenting out and speed-up processing
+## Code comments and speed-up processing

 Comments are preceded by `#`, following python's convention.
 Each `<<<<| block |>>>>` must stay integral so comments may be inserted between templates or comment all lines of the template (which is why it is generally easier to simply set the `<<<<| block = False |>>>>`) but not within a template.